Exit interviews are interviews conducted with departing employees, just before they leave.

 - What specific suggestions would you have for how the organization could manage this situation/these issues better in future?

-- How do you feel about the organization?
+- How do you feel about the organisation?

 - What has been good/enjoyable/satisfying for you in your time with us?